Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 Route management is only available through the [OVHcloud API](/links/api).
 It is only valid for the **http** and **tcp** protocols, and the path `/ipLoadbalancing/{serviceName}/{protocol}/route/`{.action} exposes the dedicated route API.

 The OVHcloud Load Balancer service route API has been specifically designed to be flexible, powerful, and scalable.
-It is organized around three main sections :
+It is organized around three main sections:

 1. API calls listing the available rules and actions.
 2. API calls listing the routes configured on your OVHcloud Load Balancer service.